christocracy/cordova-plugin-background-geolocation/README.md

     notificationIcon: 'notification_icon', // <-- android only, customize the notification icon
     activityType: 'AutomotiveNavigation',
     debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
-    stopOnTerminate: false // <-- enable this to clear background location settings when the app terminates });
+    stopOnTerminate: false, // <-- enable this to clear background location settings when the app terminates
+    locationService: bgGeo.service.ANDROID_FUSED_LOCATION
+});

 // Turn ON the background-geolocation system.
 The user will be tracked whenever they suspend the app.